 Don’t assume all church activities are public.
 Church activities can be considered private, public, or both.
 Certain ceremonies are much more private than others; therefore, don’t assume that pictures of people attending every single type of church event are OK to publish on the Internet.
 For instance, don’t publish pictures of people standing in line for confession.
 If in doubt, consult the person in charge of your parish or school, or contact the eReference Desk at eReferencedesk@la-archdiocese.org or 213-637-7403.Before you publish pictures taken in a public setting, determine if you need to obtain permissions.
 You may publish pictures taken in a public setting, such as on a public street, in a public park, or in a public building that is open to everyone at any time, as long as you don’t focus on a particular person, because people have rights to their privacy.A school fiesta is likely to be considered a public event so that those in attendance probably do not have a reasonable expectation of privacy.
 However, the uncontrolled posting of photos (which may have been taken by anyone using a cell phone) on a giant screen or through a web app may cause embarrassment at a minimum or may actually invade privacy.
 Unlike the professional scanning of crowds at a Dodger game or rock concert, where the contents are likely to be filtered before broadcasting, there may be no one is checking the school fiesta photos before they show up on the giant screen or the app.
 Nothing would prevent someone from taking pictures in a portable toilet, for example, and sharing those with everyone at the event.
 People can lack good judgment, so you should be cautious and filter the pictures before you post them.

 First, disclose to those attending an event if you plan to take and publish any photos.
-The Disclosure Notice Sample should state that by being present, those in attendance agree to have their pictures taken and publicized.
+A Notice of consent to be photographed, filmed or recorded [insert link to renamed resource] should state that by being present, those in attendance agree to have their pictures taken and publicized.
 The posted notice must be prominently displayed, perhaps by using a large poster on an easel at the venue entrance of the event.If possible, ask people in the photos to sign explicit waivers allowing photo publication.
 Photos of people taken in private settings, such as small faith community meetings, may not be published on parish, school, or archdiocesan websites without the express written permission of the owners of the private location as well as everyone in the photos.
 See the Parent/Guardian Release for Student or Minor (Noncommercial) (English version and Spanish version) and Adult Release (Noncommercial).

 Don’t automatically publish professional photography.
 Publishing photographs of weddings and other events where there’s an official photographer may have additional contractual issues of copyright and infringement on exclusive arrangements for publicity.
 Publishing these photos must be decided on a case-by-case basis and only after consultation with the families and professional photographers.Back to top